mathjax/MathJax/docs/html/_sources/configuration.txt

-The CDN hosts the most current version of MathJax, as well as older versions, so you can either link to a version that stays up-to-date as Mathjax is improved, or you can stay with one of the release versions so that you pages always use the same version of MathJax.
+The CDN hosts the most current version of MathJax, as well as older versions, so you can either link to a version that stays up-to-date as MathJax is improved, or you can stay with one of the release versions so that your pages always use the same version of MathJax.

 The URL that you use to obtain MathJax determines the version that you get.
 The CDN has the following directory structure: